PlumyGames/mgpp/docs/mindustry/run.md

     }
     ```

-MGPP will apply the `keepOtherMods` as default.
+MGPP will apply the `keepOtherMods` by default.

 #### Overwrite from local properties
 You can declare the `mgpp.run.forciblyClear` in `local.properties` file to overwrite this behavior.